The User-ID feature lets Analytics present a cross-platform, cross-device view of your users' behavior.

 You can choose one of two methods to identify user data for reporting:

-- By User-ID and device: this method uses the more accurate User-ID if it is collected to identify a user and unify all related events in reporting and analysis.
-If no User-ID is collected, then Analytics uses a device ID, either the Analytics cookie for websites or the App-Instance ID for apps, to identify a user.
+- By User-ID and device: this method uses the more accurate user ID if it is collected to identify a user and unify all related events in reporting and analysis.
+If no user ID is collected, then Analytics uses information from Google signals if that is available.
+If neither User-ID nor Google-signals information is available, then Analytics uses a device ID, either the Analytics cookie for websites or the app Instance ID for apps, to identify a user.

 You can find these options in Analytics Admin under Default Reporting Identity (see below).